VarunRaj7/CHARM-Algorithm-in-Scala/README.md

 # Charm_Scala

 This repository contains a Maven Project for CHARM algorithm, to mine the closed itemsets, implementated in Scala.
-Furthermore, it is an updated version of implementation done by [Courtesy: SatishUC15](https://github.com/SatishUC15/CHARM-Algorithm).
+Furthermore, it is an updated version of implementation done by [SatishUC15](https://github.com/SatishUC15/CHARM-Algorithm).

 The following are the updates introduced to the SatishUC15 implementation: